ambco-iscte/pyfer/README.md

 ## Acknowledgements
 We kindly thank Dr. Mohammad H. Mahoor, Professor of Electrical and Computer Engineering at the University of Denver, and M. Mehdi Hosseini, Ph.D.
-Student of Electrical and Computer Engineering at the University of Denver, for providing us with the [AffectNet](http://mohammadmahoor.com/affectnet/) dataset to aid in the development of our facial expression classification model.
+Student of Electrical and Computer Engineering at the University of Denver, for providing us with the [AffectNet dataset](http://mohammadmahoor.com/affectnet/) to aid in the development of our facial expression classification model.

 We kindly thank Dr. Jeffrey Cohn and Megan Ritter from the University of Pittsburgh for providing us with the [Cohn-Kanade dataset](https://ieeexplore.ieee.org/document/5543262) and its extended version to aid in the development of our facial expression classification model.
+While we ended up not utilizing this dataset to train our model, we appreciate being provided with it!

 <br>